-I love hummus as much as the next person, but sometimes you need to shake things up, and this Moroccan Sweet Potato Hummus makes a delicious change.
+I love hummus as much as the next person, but sometimes you need to shake things up, and this Moroccan-styled Sweet Potato Hummus is a delicious alternative to traditional hummus.

-This brilliantly orange, spiced dip is packed with flavour and perfect for afternoon snacking or spreading on everything from toast to bagels or your favourite crackers.
+This brilliantly colored, spicy dip is perfect for afternoon snacking or spreading on everything from toast to bagels or your favorite crackers.

 To serve this dip I've gone with the amazing seeded crackers from A Modern Way To Cook by Anna Jones.
 If you don't have Anna's book, it is definitely one to add to the collection.